Forensic Heroes III: Production

 A costume fitting press conference was held on 3 January 2011.
 Filming started on 28 January 2011 and the blessing ceremony was held on 24 February 2011.
-Charmaine Sheh was originally set to be the lead actress, however due to an injury causing joint dislocation, she was forced to withdraw from the series.
+Charmaine Sheh was originally set to be the lead actress, however after suffering injuries slipping on a patch of ice in Shanghai, she was forced to withdraw from the series.
 She was replaced by Maggie Cheung Ho-yee.